texta-tk/texta-tk.github.io/source/installation.rst

     python manage.py runserver

-And in another terminal run the Celery worker responsible for asynchronous tasks:
+And in another terminal (with same conda environment and in the same folder) run the Celery worker responsible for asynchronous tasks:

 .. code-block:: bash